BDUG/l4rerust/README.md

 # L4ReRust

-L4ReRust brings the Rust programming language back to the L4 Runtime Environment (L4Re) microkernel.
+L4ReRust brings the Rust programming language to the L4 Runtime Environment (L4Re) microkernel.

-The project aims to let developers build drivers and system components in Rust with modern tooling, a containerized build environment, and workflows for packaging and deployment.
+The project aims to let developers system components in Rust with modern tooling, while taking over from Linux trunck the latest and greatest driver.

 ## Installing tool 'ham'